tanzeelajvd/privacy-enhanced-distributed-data-mining/README.md

 ## Algorithms Implemented

 ### 1. Standard K-Means (Baseline)
-A conventional K-Means clustering algorithm applied to **rotated datasets** for baseline comparison.
+A conventional K-Means clustering algorithm applied to **rotated datasets** to serve as a baseline for comparison.

 ### 2. RSS-RMD-Based K-Means (Proposed)
-A privacy-enhanced K-Means variant where:
+A privacy-enhanced K-Means variant in which:
 - Cluster centroids are computed using **RSS-RMD**
 - Raw feature values are never directly aggregated
-- Secure ratio of summations replaces the arithmetic mean
+- Secure ratios of summations replace the arithmetic mean

+This preserves clustering behavior while enforcing privacy constraints.

 ---